b3by/atom-clock/README.md

 ##### Show icon
 If ticked, a clock icon will be shown to the left of the time.
 It is unticked by default.

+##### Full-screen only
+If ticked, the clock will only be visible when in full-screen.

 ### Some examples

 |format|description|display|